 USING INNOVATIVE TECHNOLOGY

 ERDMAN has firsthand experience with how innovative technology can play a role in virus-resistant designs.
-Through our work with Lehigh Valley Health Network, LVHN is moving toward UV disinfection technology with the use of Tru-D, which is a device that calculates the precise dose of UV-C light needed to kill up to 99.99 percent of harmful pathogens.
+Through our work with Lehigh Valley Health Network, LVHN has begun using UV disinfection technology with the use of Tru-D, which is a device that calculates the precise dose of UV-C light needed to kill up to 99.99 percent of harmful pathogens.
 Reflective paint is also being proposed for LVHN, including Lumacept and SMARTfinish.

 - Furniture: Removable parts such as wipe-out seats and replaceable cushions will be vital to allow for the ease of cleaning and flexibility.
 Fabrics must be crock and flame resistant, as well as strong enough to withstand being torn and stretched.
 Antimicrobial technology should also be considered when specifying furniture to help minimize or stop the growth of germs.

 - Age of existing finishes: Replace worn and stained items, whether they are finishes, furniture, or accessories at a diligent pace.
 Old, distressed surfaces are breeding grounds for bacteria.
 In turn, the cost associated with fabric failures in healthcare can be staggering.
 To that end, a new group in the industry has been formed.
 It is called the Durable Coated Fabrics Task Force, and consists of industry professionals, chemists, and technical representatives.
-As part of this task force, a toolkit is underway to inform designers of best practices to follow in their product specifications.
-Fabric selection guides and minimum standards will be outlined.
+As part of this task force, a toolkit has been developed to inform designers of best practices to follow in their product specifications.
+Fabric selection guides and minimum standards are outlined.

 What is the Durable Coated Fabrics Task Force?